Recycling Water & Wastewater Approximately half of the total water demand is reused

 GRI 303: Water and waste water; 306: Water and waste.
 UN Sustainable Development Goals (SDGs), No 6: Clean water and sanitary facilities

 EVVA’s headquarters are located in a water conservation area, so the sustainable use of this resource is important to us.
-We require water for production processes that have not yet been converted to clean production, i.e., currently for 30% of the production facilities, as well as galvanising and personal hygiene.
-EVVA wants to continuously reduce water consumption at its headquarters in order to conserve this resource as best as possible.
+We require water for production processes that have not yet been converted to clean production, i.e., currently for 25% of the production facilities, as well as galvanising (Surface treatment of products) and personal hygiene.
+EVVA continuously reduced water consumption at its headquarters in order to conserve this resource as best as possible.
 In 2010, EVVA consumed 7,153 m3 of water, in 2019 only 4,031 m3.
-In 2020, consumption was further reduced to 3,709 m3 (2,351m3 for galvanizing, 1,358 m3 for personal care and other).
-So within 10 years, a reduction of almost half.

 Reduced freshwater consumption